-Furthermore, it is also intended to highlight risks with regard to vacancies and the ability to deliver in line with the mandates assigned to these functions.
-A further breakdown by department would be required in Estimates of Provincial Revenue and Expenditure.
+The purpose of the information in this table to highlight vacancies and service delivery risks associated with the vacancies.
+National Treasury has developed a personnel costing model to assist provinces to compile more accurate personnel budgets.
 Compensation of employees is ordinarily a major component of each department's budget and if budgeted for more accurately, the budget on the whole should be more precise.